forestdb/forestdb.org/models/2025-problang-irony.md

 **Irony Model**

-*Changing the State Prior to Model Regional DIfferences*
+*Changing the State Prior to Model Regional Differences*

 The original irony model used an arbitrary prior favoring “ok” and “amazing” weather, assuming speaker and listener are from California.
 Here, the utterance “The weather is terrible!” strongly triggers irony—listener infers positive weather state despite the negative utterance.

-If we instead assume speaker and listener are from London or Canada, where terrible weather is frequent, we reverse the prior
+If we instead assume speaker and listener are from London or Canada, where terrible weather is frequent, we reverse the prior: